 There are minimal risks connected to teeth scaling.
 You may be exposed to infection after your treatment.
 But your dentist will prescribe antibiotics that will help in dealing with this.
 You may also need to use a distinctive mouthwash for some days or weeks after your treatment.

-When To Call Your Dentist
+When To Call Your Emergency Dentist

 If you experience severe pain after your teeth scaling, you may consider seeing your dentist immediately.
 In addition, if you are feverish or the treatment site does not heal as envisaged, you need to see your doctor.